 DELAWARE

 Home Inspectors in Delaware are regulated by the state.
-The requirements differ whether you have an active license in another jurisdiction or are applying new.
+The requirements differ whether you have an active license in another jurisdiction or are a new applicant.

 Once you have completed a minimum of 75 inspections under supervision, you can take the exam to become licensed.

-• Submit copies of your classroom or online training certificates.
-Training must total 140 hours and be approved by ASHI, NAHI, or InterNACHI, as well as proof of your 75 inspections.
+• Submit copies of your classroom or online training certificates and proof of your 75 inspections.
+Training must total 140 hours and be approved by ASHI, the National Association of Home Inspectors (NAHI), or the International Association of Certified Home Inspectors (InterNACHI).

 Division of Professional Regulation